Circumcircle

 The perpendicular bisectors of the three sides of a triangle pass through the triangle's circumcenter.

 In geometry, the circumscribed circle or circumcircle of a triangle is a circle that passes through all three vertices.
 The center of this circle is called the circumcenter of the triangle, and its radius is called the circumradius.
-The circumcenter is the point of intersection between the three perpendicular bisectors of the triangle's sides, and is a triangle center.
+The circumcenter is equidistant from all vertices, and can thus be constructed as the point of intersection between any two perpendicular bisectors of the triangle's sides.
+It is a triangle center.

 More generally, an n-sided polygon with all its vertices on the same circle, also called the circumscribed circle, is called a cyclic polygon, or in the special case n = 4, a cyclic quadrilateral.
-All rectangles, isosceles trapezoids, right kites, and regular polygons are cyclic, but not every polygon is.
+All triangles, rectangles, isosceles trapezoids, right kites, and regular polygons are cyclic, but not every polygon is.

 Straightedge and compass construction

 The circumcircle of a triangle can be constructed using straightedge and compass by first constructing any two of the three perpendicular bisectors of the sides; their point of intersection is the circumcenter.
 The circumcircle can immediately be drawn as the circle centered there and passing through one of the triangle's vertices; its radius is the circumradius.

 Any point on a perpendicular bisector of one side is equidistant from the two adjacent vertices of the triangle.
 Therefore any point which is simultaneously on two of the perpendicular bisectors must be equidistant from all three vertices.